BRINGING A MIX OF USES, THIS CITY CENTRE DEVELOPMENT WILL BE A SUSTAINABLE AND SOCIALLY RESPONSIBLE DESTINATION

 CREATING SPACE FOR NEW IDEAS

-The Block H site is also home to Leah’s Yard – a Grade II* Listed building that once housed a collection of small industrial workshops.
+Grade II listed Leah’s Yard houses a collection of small former industrial workshops with a fascinating history.
 We developed the concept plan to bring these units back into sustainable use as a home for the city’s next creative generation.
-A bustling central public courtyard will be surrounded by small boutique shops, while the first and second floors will be home to around 20 independent studios.

 OF SHEFFIELD, FOR SHEFFIELD